spectraphilic/reflexible/doc/source/getting_started.rst

 *Note* If you are interested in contributing functionality for other FLEXPART versions, please contact me.

-pflexible was originally released as 'pflexpart', but as the goal is to be more generic, the package was renamed.
+reflexible was originally released as 'pflexpart', but as the goal is to be more generic, the package was renamed.
 The current release is still focused on FLEXPART, but some generalizations are starting to make their way into the code base.

-pflexible is undergoing *constant* modifications and is not particularly stable or backward compatible code.
+reflexible is undergoing *constant* modifications and is not particularly stable or backward compatible code.
 I am trying to move in the right direction, and have moved the code now to bitbucket.org.
 If you are interested in contributing, feel free to contact me: `John F. Burkhart <mailto:jfburkhart@gmail.com>`_